squeaky-pl/pystacia/doc/source/introduction/overview.rst

 Modules
 -------

-Pacakge :mod:`pystacia` is divided into several submodules of which :mod:`pystacia.image` and :mod:`pystacia.color` are of most interest to readers.
+Package :mod:`pystacia` is divided into several submodules of which :mod:`pystacia.image` and :mod:`pystacia.color` are of most interest to readers.
 For convenience reasons symbols from `pystacia.image` are imported directly into :mod:`pystacia` and :mod:`pystacia.color` is accessible as :attr:`pystacia.color` attribute under :mod:`pystacia`.

 For quick experiments in a console you can perform `from pystacia import *`.
-Several attributes got pulled into your namespace including:
+Several attributes got pulled into your name-space including:

 - :func:`pystacia.image.read`, :func:`pystacia.image.read_blob` and
   :func:`pystacia.image.read_raw` image factories